Undergoing medical check-ups; can’t appear before CIT: Tareen

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: PTI leader Jahangir Khan Tareen has requested the Federal Investigation Agency to grant him more time to respond to FIA investigations against him and his son Ali Khan Tareen, The News has learnt.
+LAHORE: The PTI leader Jahangir Khan Tareen has requested the Federal Investigation Agency to grant him more time to respond to FIA investigations against him and his son Ali Khan Tareen, The News has learned.

-The FIA is holding an investigating against Jahangir Khan Tareen and his son for alleged money laundering and a sugar crisis scam.
-The Combined Investigation Team of the FIA had summoned Tareen for Saturday but instead of appearing before the CIT, Tareen, through a letter, requested the CIT to give him more time in this regard.
+The FIA is holding an investigation against Jahangir Khan Tareen and his son for alleged money laundering and a sugar scam.
+The Combined Investigation Team of the FIA had summoned Tareen on Saturday but instead of appearing before the CIT, Tareen, through a letter, requested the CIT to give him more time.

 In the call-up notice to Tareen, the FIA had asked him to explain the due diligence measures (as per statutory financial prudence standards that he took or failed to undertake) in the purchase of his private assets by a listed public limited company (JWD) which was under his fiduciary control at an inflated value of Rs 4.35 billion.